D4rk3l/interactive-text-games-hacktoberfest/README.md

 Click the "Fork" icon in the top right to fork the repository.

-### Step 2: Make a folder in the repository and upload your text adventure game to it
+### Step 2: Upload/edit your text adventure game

 #### FOR ADDING YOUR OWN GAME, FOLLOW THESE INSTRUCTIONS:

+Make a folder in the forked repository.
 Name the folder like this, replacing spaces with '-'.

 `text-adventure-game`

-Format the file name the same way too:
+Place your text adventure game inside the folder, and format the file name the same way too:

 `text-adventure-game.py`

 This is just an example, it doesn't have to be python - use any language you want!

 #### FOR EDITING SOMEBODY ELSE'S GAME, FOLLOW THESE INSTRUCTIONS:

 Open the folder of whichever text game you'd like to edit.

-Copy and paste the game inside so that there are two of them and add the version number at the end of the one you're editing:
+Copy and paste the game inside so that there are two copies of them and add the version number at the end of the one you're editing:

 `other-adventure-game-v2.py`